Bashistha108/AdvancedMappings/README.md

-This project uses Spring Boot, MySql, Spring Security, Hibernate, JPA and Bootstrap It is a CRUD application with login/logout features.
+This project uses Spring Boot, MySql, Spring Security, Hibernate, JPA and Bootstrap It is a CRUD application with Spring Security.
 The data is saved in database(MySql)
 It also uses Advanced Mappings.
 To run the project: Follow following steps: